 The political scene in Portugal

-The world is changing rapidly, at a faster pace than expected, so we do recommend keeping an eye for current and updated trends within the political scene and fact-checking the available data using multiple sources.
+The world is changing rapidly, at a faster pace than expected, so we do recommend keeping an eye out for current and updated trends within the political scene and fact-checking the available data using multiple sources.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.